 Generally speaking, vegans get to opt out of this age-old argument altogether.
 An egg-based product, traditional mayo is definitely not a vegan-friendly condiment.
 However, even among non-vegans, this popular spread can be off-putting.
 Between the high-cholesterol and plethora of artificial ingredients in traditional mayonnaise, even mayo fans (myself included) may find themselves taking a pass on the spread.

-Fortunately, recipes like this vegan avocado mayonnaise offer a healthy, egg-free alternative.
+Fortunately, recipes like this plant-based avocado mayonnaise offer a healthy, egg-free alternative.
 Whether you’re vegan, eating clean, or just kind of weirded out by the idea of an egg-based condiment (face it, it’s kinda weird if you think about it too hard), this vegan recipe provides a simple, healthier homemade version of the popular spread.

 As I mentioned, traditional store-bought mayo is usually high in cholesterol and packed with unhealthy artificial ingredients.
 With just six simple, clean ingredients, this homemade vegan mayo is a refreshing update.
 Once you learn how to make vegan avocado mayonnaise, you’ll never go back to the store bought stuff.